Conservative Party (Chile): The Divided Right-Wing: 1938-1953

 In the 1938 presidential election, the right-wing candidate, Gustavo Ross, supported by the Liberal and Conservative Parties, was defeated by Pedro Aguirre Cerda.
 Conservatives and Liberals were by now very similar ideologically, but they refused to unite.
 Additionally, despite the formation of the Falange Nacional, some social-Christians remained in the Conservative Party.

-The 1942 presidential election were another divisive moment for the right.
+The 1942 presidential election was another divisive moment for the right.
 Both the Conservative and Liberal parties agreed to support the candidacy of Carlos Ibáñez.
-However, the pro-Alessandri elements in both parties refused to do so, arguing Ibáñez was an ambitious former dictator.
+However, the pro-Alessandri elements in both parties refused to do so, arguing that Ibáñez was an ambitious former dictator.
 These groups broke away and formed the Movimiento Liberal Antifascista (Liberal Anti-Fascist Movement), and supported the left-wing candidate Juan Antonio Ríos, who won.

-The Liberal and Conservative parties were unable to agree ona single candidate for the 1946 presidential election.
-The Conservatives presented Eduardo Cruz-Coke, who finished in second-place after radical Gabriel González Videla.
-During González's presidency, the Conservatives enjoyed a brief stay in power when González broke with the communists that had supported him.
+The Liberal and Conservative parties were unable to agree on a candidate for the 1946 presidential election.
+The Conservatives nominated Eduardo Cruz-Coke, who finished in second place after radical Gabriel González Videla.
+During González's presidency, the Conservatives enjoyed a brief stay in power when González broke with the communists who had supported him.

 In 1948, the Conservative Party ceased to exist.
 The social-Christian elements created the Social Christian Conservative Party and their opponents created the Traditionalist Conservative Party.
-In the 1952 presidential election, the Traditionalist Conservatives and the Liberal Party presented Arturo Matte as their candidate, while the National Falange, the Radical Party, and the Social Christian Conservative Party supported Pedro Alfonso.
+In the 1952 presidential election, the Traditionalist Conservatives and the Liberal Party nominated Arturo Matte as their candidate, while the National Falange, the Radical Party, and the Social Christian Conservative Party supported Pedro Alfonso.
 Both lost to independent Carlos Ibáñez.

 Unity and Fall: 1953-1966

 In December 1953, the Traditionalist Conservative Party joined with part of the Social Christian Conservative Party and formed the United Conservative Party.
 The other half of the Social Christian Conservatives joined with the Falange Nacional in 1957 and formed the Christian Democrat Party.

 The United Conservative Party and the Liberal Party backed independent Jorge Alessandri in the 1958 presidential election.
 He triumphed with 32%, defeating socialist Salvador Allende and Christian Democrat Eduardo Frei Montalva.
 In the parliamentary elections, however, the conservatives did not do well.
-In 1961, they won only 17 seats of out 150 in the Chamber and zero seats in the Senate.
+In 1961, they won only 17 seats out of 150 in the Chamber and zero seats in the Senate.
 In 1965, the right-wing suffered a historic low.
 In the Chamber, Conservatives and Liberals won only 3 seats each, and in the Senate the Liberals won 1 seat and the Conservatives none.

 In response to this huge loss, the conservatives and liberals united to form the National Party in 1966, under which they staged a political comeback in the next election.